Rynchodon/ARMS/Player Readme.txt

 [h1]Smart Turret Control[/h1]
 Turret control is in testing stage, it must be enabled in Settings to work. set:
 [code]bTestingTurretControl=true[/code]
+If the turrets are tracking targets but not firing, try changing ownership to nobody, then back again.
 Turrets can be given specific instructions on which targets to shoot; for blocks the turret will attempt to disable rather than destroy.
-In order for Smart Turret Control to function, a turret must have square brackets in its name and be attached to an antenna that is detecting a nearby enemy.
+In order for Smart Turret Control to function, a turret must have square brackets in its name.
+Smart Turrets will only search for missiles and/or blocks when an attached antenna is detecting a nearby enemy.
+Most of the work for Smart Turret Control is done in a separate thread; having lots of turrets running will not slow down S.E. but will make turrets less responsive.

 [b]Priorities[/b] - highest to lowest
 If Target Missiles is enabled, shoot missiles that are approaching the turret.